Stay alert and stay safe

 Significant renovations to the building have been ongoing since 2017.
 In addition to exterior upgrades to the building envelope, about one-third of the interior spaces and two-thirds of the mechanical and electrical systems have been upgraded to date.

-The John Ware Revitalization (JWR) project will complete the modernization of all remaining spaces, technology and infrastructure inside the building, addressing current programming space needs, preparing for future growth, as well as bringing the building to contemporary code requirements and accessibility standards.
+The John Ware Revitalization (JWR) project will complete the modernization of all remaining spaces, technology and infrastructure inside the building, addressing current programming space needs, preparing for future growth, as well as bringing the building up to contemporary code requirements and accessibility standards.
 Construction is scheduled to begin in April 2024 and will be ongoing through 2026.

 The JWR project supports SAIT’s commitment to excellence as outlined in New World.
 New Thinking., SAIT’s Strategic Plan 2020-25 and is aligned with the institution’s Campus Development Master Plan Framework.